Shakour-Data/ProjectManagement/Docs/SystemDesign/02_project_features_and_functional_specifications.md

 ## Task Breakdown and Workflow

-- The project schedule is hierarchically divided into at least 6 levels.
+- The project schedule is hierarchically divided into multiple levels.
 - Each level is subdivided into multiple sections, with the lowest level representing individual tasks.
 - Each task undergoes a complete workflow including coding, testing, documentation, and review before completion.
 - This hierarchical and detailed breakdown ensures comprehensive tracking and management of all project activities.

 ## Conclusion

-This tool is designed to be the ultimate project management assistant for software projects, ensuring smooth, transparent, and efficient collaboration.
+ProjectManagement is designed to be the ultimate project management assistant for software projects, ensuring smooth, transparent, and efficient collaboration.
 It leverages GitHub's free features extensively and automates as much as possible to allow users to focus on creative and critical work without administrative overhead.

 ## Note on Creative Inputs